 Staying In Covent Garden

 Located in the Westend of London, Covent Garden is the main entertainment and theatre area.
 You can enjoy live theatre shows at the Royal Opera House or live shows at the Apollo Theatre.
+Check out my post on the best shows in the Westend to check out.
 Other entertainment activities include the London Transport Museum.
 Take in some of the street performers on your way to enjoy the architectural beauty of the St. Paul’s Church, which is not too far from here.

 The Covent Market – also known as the Apple Market – has loads of crafts, fashion stores for you to shop to your heart’s content.
 This is also where you will find the little Instagram paradise that is Neals Yard.
 There are hotel accommodations available and many restaurants and entertainment spots to choose from.
 For more hotels in Covent Garden click here.